BunnyBlit/Blather/content/flapping-birds.md

 Rad.

 Well, wait.
-I'm forgetting something: I'll eventually need to pass this state to an ODE Solver, and it needs state as an "array_like".
-This is not an "array_like".
-Trying to find a good definition of what an "array_like" is
+I'm forgetting something: I'll eventually need to pass this state to an ODE Solver, and it needs state as an `array_like`.
+This is not an `array_like`.

 What if we just write down how to turn this into an array?